Snowflake-Labs/sfquickstarts/site/sfguides/src/build_a_data_clean_room_in_snowflake_advanced/build_a_data_clean_room_in_snowflake_advanced.md

 - Working knowledge with Snowflake database objects and the [Snowflake Web UI](https://docs.snowflake.com/en/user-guide/ui-web.html)
 - Clear understanding of how Snowflake [Secure Data Sharing](https://docs.snowflake.com/en/user-guide/data-sharing-intro.html) works

-Negative
+> aside negative
+>
-: This Quickstart builds upon the technical foundation provided by the [Build A Data Clean Room in Snowflake](../build_a_data_clean_room_in_snowflake) Quickstart.
+>  This Quickstart builds upon the technical foundation provided by the [Build A Data Clean Room in Snowflake](../build_a_data_clean_room_in_snowflake) Quickstart.
 If you've never implemented a Snowflake Data Clean Room then it's _critical_ for you to [start there first](../build_a_data_clean_room_in_snowflake) so that you have hands-on expertise with Snowflake DCR architectural components and flow before proceeding with this Quickstart.

 ### What You’ll Learn
 - How to create and deploy a DCR environment between two or more Snowflake accounts